eherr/motion_preprocessing_tool/README.md

 ## Setup Instructions

-1. Install Python 3.5 in a virtual environment.
+1. Create a virtual environment for Python 3.6.

 2. Clone the repository with all submodules.
 The morphablegraphs submodule is optional for creating and loading statistical motion models.
 The mgrd submodule is a faster implementation that can be ignored.
 ```bat